Let’s face facts: Men love shoes. There are shoes every man needs for life’s many varied occasions, from a camping trip

 12 Types of Shoes Every Man Needs

 Chukkas are the business casual of boots; They’re unpretentious and comfortable, yet look sharp enough for most social occasions where you’re trying to make an impression on someone that you’re not a slob who exclusively wears worn-out sneakers to the bar.
 Not only are they tremendous shoes for a date or hitting happy hour on a Friday and Saturday night, but if you’re a professional 9-to-5 cubicle monkey chukkas look great with khakis or jeans in an office environment.
-Plus, their availability is pretty widespread these days, with almost every serious shoemaker having a couple of leather options with varying price points in their men’s lines, such as: Red Wing, Sperry, and Cole Haan, along with now-ubiquitous classics like the Clarks Desert Boots.
+Plus, their availability is pretty widespread these days, with almost every serious shoemaker having a couple of leather options with varying price points in their men’s lines, such as: Red Wing, Sperry, Doc Martens, and Cole Haan, along with now-ubiquitous classics like the Clarks Desert Boots.

 A solid pair of loafers are shoes every man should own.
 They’re best if you’re an office jockey who needs semi-formal outfits at work to keep HR off your back.
 Leather driving loafers (or mocs) are just as comfortable as a solid pair of boat shoes without giving off the “I’d-rather-be-tossing-the-lax-ball-on-the-fratcastle-lawn” vibe.
 Some come with tassels, some come with buckles, and some are just plain leather.
 You do you when it comes to ornamentation.
 Anything you can keep clean and slip in at the start of your work day gets the job done.

 In college, I learned the value of proper work boots working while working at a tree nursery.
 When working 10-hour days lugging 150-pound balled and burlapped trees around you learn very quickly how important ankle stability, toe protection, and proper traction is.
 Like a knight’s armor, you want a pair of boots in your arsenal so that you, a.) can rough up and get as dirty as possible without giving a shit, and b.) can drop something heavy on your toe without fracturing any bones.